What Is a Bridge Loan Line of Credit?

-Most people are familiar with bridge loans — short-term financing that closes a gap while permanent financing is arranged.
-Less well known is the bridge line of credit, which takes the same concept and adds revolving flexibility.
-For active investors and businesses managing multiple projects, it's often a more efficient structure than individual bridge loans.
+Most people understand bridge loans, short-term financing that temporarily fills a gap until permanent financing closes.
+However, a lesser-known alternative exists: the bridge line of credit, which applies similar principles but with added revolving flexibility.
+This structure often serves active investors and businesses managing concurrent projects more efficiently than individual bridge loans.

 How a Bridge Line of Credit Works

-A bridge line of credit is a revolving credit facility secured by real estate or other assets.
-Unlike a term bridge loan — which is a fixed amount for a specific property — a bridge line allows you to draw, repay, and redraw funds up to a committed maximum.
-Each draw is typically secured by a specific asset, but the facility as a whole provides standing liquidity rather than requiring a new loan for each transaction.
+A bridge line of credit functions as a revolving credit facility backed by real estate or other assets.
+Unlike a standard term bridge loan, which provides a fixed sum for one property, a bridge line permits borrowers to draw, repay, and redraw funds up to an agreed-upon maximum.
+While each draw is typically secured by a specific asset, the facility as a whole provides standing liquidity rather than requiring separate loan approval for each transaction.

 - Active real estate investors acquiring multiple properties

-- Businesses with recurring short-term capital needs tied to assets
+- Businesses requiring recurring short-term capital tied to assets

 | Feature | Bridge Loan | Bridge Line of Credit |